culturesofknowledge/site-edit/readme.md

 Enable publishing of data via csv export
 ----------------------------------------

 An export runs daily.
-You can configure where it goes with the docker-compose.php.env ut if you need new keys do this:
+You can configure where it goes with the docker-compose.php.env but if you need new keys do this:

 Generate or move a key, to the file volumes/ssh/id_rsa .
 If generating, accept the defaults (but you might want to change the filename)